Ukraine, Russia envoys talk under shadow of nuclear threat | Law-Order

 Ukraine, Russia envoys talk under shadow of nuclear threat

-The delegations met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolor on the other.Ukrainian President Volodymyr Zelenskyys office said it would demand an immediate cease-fire and withdrawal of Russian troops.But while Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putins adviser on culture an unlikely envoy for ending the war and a sign of how Moscow views the talks.Meanwhile, Russias Central Bank scrambled to shore up the tanking ruble and the U.S. and European countries upped weapons shipments to Ukraine.

-Russian and Ukrainian delegations met for talks Monday amid high hopes but low expectations for any diplomatic breakthrough, after Moscow unleashed the biggest land war in Europe since World War II but met unexpectedly stiff resistance.
+Russian and Ukrainian officials met for talks Monday amid high hopes but low expectations for any diplomatic breakthrough, after Moscow ran into unexpectedly stiff resistance when it unleashed the biggest land war in Europe since World War II.

-As outgunned but determined Ukrainian forces slowed the Russian advance and sanctions crippled the Russian economy, the military confirmed that its nuclear forces were on high alert, following President Vladimir Putin's order.
-While that raised the unimaginable specter of nuclear conflict, it was unclear what practical effect it had.
+Outgunned Ukrainian forces managed slow the Russian advance and Western sanctions began to squeeze the Russian economy, but the Kremlin again raised the specter of nuclear war, reporting that its land, air and sea nuclear forces were on high alert following President Vladimir Putin's weekend order.

+Stepping up his rhetoric, Putin denounced the US and its allies as an “empire of lies.”
+A tense calm reigned in Kyiv, where people lined up to buy food and water after two nights trapped inside by a strict curfew, but social media video from Ukraine's second-largest city, Kharkiv, showed residential areas being shelled, with apartment buildings shaken by powerful blasts.
+Authorities in Kharkiv said at least seven people had been killed and dozens injured.
+They warned that casualties could be far higher.
+“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who described watching the shelling from his downtown apartment.
+He spoke on condition that his full name not be used, fearing for his security.

+The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals.

-Exact death tolls are unclear, but the U.N. human rights chief said 102 civilians have been killed and hundreds wounded in five days of fighting — warning that figure was likely a vast undercount — and Ukraine's president said at least 16 children were among the dead.
-More than 500,000 people have fled the country since the invasion, another U.N. official said Monday — among millions who have left their homes.
+The UN human rights chief said at least 102 civilians have been killed and hundreds wounded in more than four days of fighting — warning that figure is probably a vast undercount — and Ukraine's president said at least 16 children were among the dead.
+More than a half-million people have fled the country since the invasion, another UN official said, with many of them going to Poland, Romania and Hungary.
+And millions have left their homes.

-Still, a tiny sliver of hope emerged as the first face-to-face talks between Ukrainian and Russian officials since the war began opened Monday.
-The delegations met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolor on the other.
+Still, a sliver of hope emerged as the first face-to-face talks between Ukrainian and Russian officials since the war began opened Monday.
+The delegations met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolour on the other.

 Ukrainian President Volodymyr Zelenskyy's office said it would demand an immediate cease-fire and withdrawal of Russian troops.

-In Moscow, Russians lined up Monday to withdraw cash as Western sanctions threatened their livelihoods and savings.
-In Kyiv, Ukrainians lined up to buy food and water after two nights trapped inside by curfew.
+In Moscow, people lined up to withdraw cash as the sanctions threatened their livelihoods and savings.

-It wasn't immediately clear what Putin is seeking in the talks, or from the war itself.

-The increasingly erratic Putin made a clear link between ever-tightening sanctions and his decision Sunday to raise Russia's nuclear posture.
-He also pointed at “aggressive statements” by NATO, a reference to his long-held stance that the U.S.-led alliance is an existential threat to Russia.
+The Russian leader made a clear link between ever-tightening sanctions and his decision Sunday to raise Russia's nuclear posture.
+He also cited “aggressive statements” from NATO.

-On Monday, the Defense Ministry said extra personnel were deployed to Russian nuclear forces, and that the high alert status applies to all their components: the forces that oversee land-based intercontinental ballistic missiles, submarine-launched intercontinental ballistic missiles, and the fleet of nuclear-capable strategic bombers.
+Russia's Defense Ministry said that extra personnel were deployed to Russian nuclear forces and that the high alert applies to nuclear-capable intercontinental ballistic missiles, submarines and long-range bombers.

-It was not immediately clear whether the Kremlin announcement means any nuclear-armed aircraft could already be in the air around Ukraine.
-But the move is a clear escalation.

-While Russia and the United States typically have land- and submarine-based nuclear forces that are prepared for combat at all times, nuclear-capable bombers and other aircraft are not.

-Putin also stepped up his rhetoric Monday, denouncing the U.S. and its allies as an “empire of lies.”
-He described Western allies as U.S. “satellites which humbly fawn on it, kowtow to it, copy its conduct and joyfully accept the rules.”
-In another possible escalation, neighboring Belarus could send troops to help Russia as soon as Monday, according to a senior American intelligence official with direct knowledge of current U.S. intelligence assessments.
-The official spoke on condition of anonymity because he was not authorized to speak publicly.
+In another potential escalation, neighbouring Belarus could send troops to help Russia as soon as Monday, according to a senior American intelligence official with direct knowledge of US intelligence assessments.
+The official was not authorised to discuss the matter publicly and spoke on condition of anonymity.

-U.S. officials say they believe the invasion has been more difficult, and slower, than the Kremlin envisioned, though that could change as Moscow adapts.
-The British Defense Ministry said Monday that the bulk of Putin's forces are about 30 kilometers (20 miles) north of Kyiv, their advance having been slowed by Ukrainian forces.
+Western officials say they believe the invasion has been slower, at least so far, than the Kremlin envisioned.
+British authorities said the bulk of Putin's forces were about 30 kilometers (20 miles) north of Kyiv.

-Battles also broke out in Ukraine's second-largest city, Kharkiv, and strategic ports in the country's south came under assault from Russian forces.
-Mariupol, a strategic port city on the Sea of Azov, is “hanging on,” said Zelenskyy adviser Oleksiy Arestovich.
-An oil depot was reportedly bombed in the eastern city of Sumy.
+In other fighting, strategic ports in the country's south came under assault from Russian forces.
+Mariupol, on the Sea of Azov, is “hanging on,” said Zelenskyy adviser Oleksiy Arestovich.
+An oil depot was reported bombed in the eastern city of Sumy.
 Ukrainian protesters demonstrated against encroaching Russian troops in the port of Berdyansk.

 In a war being waged both on the ground and online, cyberattacks hit Ukrainian embassies around the world, and Russian media.